22 Days to Funding

-If you were to start the funding process on May 6, 2025, it's possible that the process could be completed in 18 calendar days by May 23, 2025 assuming no delays and that all of your documents are submitted on time.
+If you were to start the funding process on July 10, 2025, it's possible that the process could be completed in 22 calendar days (16 business days)* by August 1, 2025 assuming no delays and that all of your documents are submitted on time.

 Estimated